 Where is Brighton?

-Brighton is about 75km from London, going south.
+Brighton is about 75km south of London.
 It is easy to reach by car, train or bus.